AdrianoWanderlingh/Ant_Tracking/Scripts/PhD-Ant_Colonies_Tracking_Analysis/Automated_Behavioural_Inference/README.md

 ### STEP2_evaluating_classifiers.R

-This script reads quality score files, filters the data based on specified parameters, evaluates the best parameter values using statistical modelling and Tukey posthoc comparisons, and selects the best-performing methods based on specified measures.
+This script reads quality score files, filters the data based on specified parameters, evaluates the best parameter values using statistical modelling and Tukey post-hoc comparisons, and selects the best-performing methods based on specified measures.
 The script is designed to assist in selecting the best methods for machine learning based on quality scores.

 ### STEP2b_Final_Classifier_Validation.R